 Maps help me make sense of those far-off places.
 If I can look at where a country or city is located, I can start to construct an idea of what it might be like to get there.
 I might have some idea of what the culture and landscapes are like.
 Maps also help me organize my thoughts about the trips I’ve taken in the past and serve as a reminder of all of the great experiences we’ve had.

 Jen liked the idea of a map for the living room too, and so a discussion began about what we’d need in one.

-I was dead-set against buying one with a Mercator projection–as much as I want to visit Greenland, I can’t stand maps that make it nearly the size of Africa (it’s actually less than a third the size of Australia).
+I was dead-set against buying one with a Mercator projection – as much as I want to visit Greenland, I can’t stand maps that make it nearly the size of Africa (it’s actually less than a third the size of Australia).
 For Jen, the demarcation of South Sudan, the world’s newest independent country, was mandatory, so we needed the most updated one we could find.
-Eventually, we settled on a 73×48 earth-toned Winkel Tripel projection (yay for reasonably-sized Greenland!).
+Eventually, we settled on one that uses the Winkel Tripel projection (yay for reasonably-sized Greenland!).